 Postmates has been no stranger to class action lawsuits, but the company has argued in court that its drivers agreed as part of their contracts that they would resolve any disputes through arbitration, which is a method of alternative dispute resolution that takes place outside of court before a neutral arbitrator instead of a judge or jury.
 Because drivers, in Postmates’ view, agreed to waive their right to file a class action lawsuit, the attorneys working with ClassAction.org have decided to pursue mass arbitration, an explanation of which can be found on our blog:

 …[M]ass arbitration occurs when hundreds or thousands of consumers file individual arbitration claims against the same company over the same issue at the same time.
-The aim of a mass arbitration proceeding is to grant relief on a large scale (similar to a class action lawsuit) for those who sign up by getting the company to agree to a quick settlement instead of arbitrating every claim and paying the costly upfront fees.”
+The aim of a mass arbitration proceeding is to grant relief on a large scale (similar to a class action lawsuit) for those who sign up.”

 The idea is that the more people who join the action, the better chance drivers will have of recovering compensation for allegedly unpaid wages.